-The AC versus DC debate personifies the War of Currents, as it is now called, in which the two giants of electric power were embroiled in the late 1890s.
-Thomas Edison, the proprietor of Direct Current, was so threatened by Tesla’s invention that, in order to discredit Alternating Current, he resorted to falsely misleading Americans.
-Apprehensive about losing his royalties to this new technology, Edison went so far as to electrocute an elephant to show Alternating Currents’ fatal dangers.
+The AC versus DC debate personifies the War of Currents, as it is called today, in which the two giants of electrical energy were involved in the late 1890s.
+Thomas Edison, the owner of Direct Current, was so threatened by Tesla’s invention that he resorted to the false misleading of Americans to discredit Alternating Current.

 Why is AC better than DC?

 AC is a type of current in which the electrons periodically change direction back and forth.
 It is based on the principles Michael Faraday invented in 1832 when he illustrated his dynamo generator.

 DC, despite its fame, had a major problem – its transmission over long distances was tough, the wires lost power, and it had to be tapered by additional circuits.
 Moreover, upgrading or downgrading DC voltages also required complicated circuits.